 - a conclusion

-In some theses, chapters 2 and 3 may be combined into one chapter.
-Your thesis should be at least seventy-five pages long, not including references and a bibliography.
-The bulk of the thesis should focus on chapter 3: a rigorous defense of your thesis.
+In some theses, some of these chapters may be combined into one.
+The bulk of the thesis should focus on a rigorous defense of your thesis.

-The point of this chapter is to connect your work to the existing work.
+The point of a literature review is to connect your work to the existing work.
 It situates the framework you will use to evaluate your research problem and distinguishes the analytical tools you will use from other possible approaches.
-The point of this chapter is not to describe all the work ever done on your subject.
+The point of the literature review is not to describe all the work ever done on your subject.
 Remember to clearly state which approach you prefer and why.
 Keep your own analytical voice constantly present.
 Remember to categorize types of approaches rather than run through them one by one.

 About references and sources